 3. Terminating operator: The operator that completes the call by connecting it to the receiving subscriber's equipment

-It’s simple.
-AB Handshake allows the originating operator to validate the call directly with the terminating operator using a unique ‘handshake’.
-If the call has been hijacked, the false termination operator won’t be able to validate the call.
-The call will immediately be identified as fraudulent and will be automatically blocked in real-time.
+It's simple.
+AB Handshake allows the originating operator to validate the call directly with the terminating operator using a unique 'handshake.'
+If the call has been hijacked, the false termination operator won't be able to validate the call.
+The call will immediately be identified as fraudulent and automatically blocked in real-time.
 There is no way for short-stopped calls to get through if the originating and terminating operators are both members of the community.
-Since AB Handshake analyzes every call individually, operators don’t need to preventively block problematic locations and all legitimate calls to those locations can get through.
+Since AB Handshake analyzes every call individually, operators don't need to preventively block problematic locations, and all legitimate calls to those locations can get through.

 Working together to fight short-stopping

-Short-stopping is a serious threat to the entire telecommunication industry.
-It results in an enormous loss of revenue, some of which is absorbed by the telco, and some of which is passed onto customers.
-Joining the AB Handshake community is both a public commitment to fighting fraud and an effective way to fight short-stopping and other fraud risks both to your own company, and to other companies in the telecom network.
+Short-stopping is a severe threat to the entire telecommunication industry.
+It results in an enormous loss of revenue, some absorbed by the telco and some passed onto customers.
+Joining the AB Handshake community is both a public commitment to fighting fraud and an effective way to fight short-stopping and other fraud risks to your own company as well as other telcos.
 Karsten Lereuth, a telecom industry leader for over three decades, summed it up like this: “I would say it is all about fair play.
 If you are willing to join the clean game, there is no reason to refuse the tools that can prove your transparency.
 The AB Handshake provides the opportunity to establish a virtual direct interconnect with all the partners, even the ones that you do not know.
-It creates a community of trusted partners, and I can see absolutely no reasons not to join it.”
+It creates a community of trusted partners, and I can see absolutely no reasons not to join it."